CryptikEd/Weird-Factz-Quiz-/README.md

 - ### Target Audience

-  -  Users who are looking for a an easy-going way to learn about cryptocurrency
+  -  Users who are looking for a fun way to learn something weird.

 - ### User Stories

   #### *First time visitor goals*

+  - A user should be able to learn weird facts online whilst playing an interactive quiz game.
-  - A user should be able to understand the sites purpose immediately.
+  - A user should be able to play the quiz on any device.
-  - A user should be able navigate the site easily and intuitively.
+  - A user should be able to check their score.
-  - A user should be able to identify the content of each section easily.
+  - A user should be able to intuitively play the quiz game.

--  ### Website Aim
+-  ### Quiz game Aim

-    - Deliver easy to understand and accessible information for anyone interested in learning more about cryptocurrency.
-    - To provide up-to-date information about cryptocurrency
-    - To provide valuable links for the user in their on-going search for knowledge about crypto
+    - To increase knowledge about some weird facts.
+    - To provide a easy-to-play experience.
+    - To provide a fun experience.

 ---